domargan/awesome-dynamic-graphs/README.md

 [please submit a pull request to the GitHub repository](https://github.com/domargan/awesome-dynamic-graphs).

 ## Papers
-Check https://people.csail.mit.edu/jshun/graph.shtml#streamingframeworks for the further reference and a great list of related papers.
+Check [Julian Shun's list](https://people.csail.mit.edu/jshun/graph.shtml#streamingframeworks) for a further reference and an extensive collection of related papers.

 ### Algorithms and Data Structures